freeradical13/freeradical13.github.io/index.md

 Generally, atoms tend to be chemically reactive when their valence electrons do not complete their valence shell and thus the atom is unstable.
 For example, Hydrogen is unstable because it wants one more electron to complete its shell.
 All elements above period 1 generally want 8 electrons in their valance shell and this heuristic is called the [octet rule][].
 Atoms tend to gain, shed, or share electrons as needed to reach a full and stable set of valence electrons.
 This is one of the most important aspects of chemistry and means that groups have generally similar behaviors since they're generally grouped by the number of valence electrons.
 There are 18 numbered and 6 named groups for convenience:

 * Group #1: [Alkali metals][] - Highly reactive because they want to lose an electron to drop to the previous period's full set of valence electrons.
-Hydrogen is more complicated - it doesn't want to lose an electron since that will leave an empty valence shell, but it tends to share its electron to complete its 1s orbital.
+Hydrogen is more complicated - it doesn't want to lose an electron since that will leave an empty valence shell, but it tends to share its electron to complete its shell.
 * Group #2: [Alkaline earth metals][] - Somewhat reactive because they want to lose two electrons to drop to the previous period's full set of valence electrons.
 * Group #15: [Pnictogens][]
 * Group #16: [Chalcogens][] - Somewhat reactive because they want to gain/share two electrons to fill their set of valance electrons.